Power BI Embedded features and pricing guide

 Microsoft Power BI is a self-service cloud-based advanced data analytics & visualization service that enables all technical and non-technical users with an organization the power to aggregate, analyze, visualize and share data with their respective stakeholders or clients.
 Let’s understand Power BI embedded pricing and how it works for business.

-Apart from all the features available in the competitor data visualization tools like Tableau or QlikView, you can also use the power of data analytics by customizing/embed/integrate the Power BI dashboards and reports in any business applications.
+Apart from all the features available in the competitor data visualization tools like Tableau or QlikView, you can also use the power of data analytics by customizing/embed/integrate the Power BI dashboards and reports in any business application.

 The first thing you must understand after planning to buy a Power BI license is the features and the different Power BI embedded pricing offered.
 We have covered everything about all the available options and the elements.
 By the time you end up reading this article, you will be equipped with all the knowledge to make an informed decision for your company.